-Act of registration
+Act of Registration

-By the act of registration for any term of study at the university, students acknowledge the following: (1) willingness to accept and comply with the standards and policies set forth in this catalog and in the student handbook (The Source); (2) recognition of the ultimate authority of the President and the Board of Trustees for maintaining order on the campus; and, (3) conveyance to the university of the exclusive right to the use of proceeds from any promotional, publicity, or entertainment activities engaged in while they are students at the university, including but not limited to photographs, television, recordings, motion pictures, concerts, and theatrical productions.
+By the act of registration for any term of study at the university, students acknowledge and agree to the following: (1) willingness to accept and comply with the standards and policies set forth in this catalog and in the student handbook (The Source); (2) recognition of the ultimate authority of the President and the Board of Trustees for maintaining order on the campus; and, (3) Rider University's ownership and exclusive right to the use of any and all promotional, publicity, and entertainment products, creations, and activities engaged in while they are students at the university, including but not limited to photographs, television, audio and video recordings, motion pictures, concerts, Internet/Web-based productions and sales, and theatrical productions and all proceeds therefrom.
+Students also agree to execute any documents required to confirm or convey such rights to the University as may be required by the University.